VINXIS/VINXIS.github.io/README.md

 # VINXIS.moe

-This uses nuxt 3 to run the site.
+This uses astro to run the site.
 Statically generated.

 ## Setup